Basset-Hound-OSINT/osint-resources/references/references_02/josephmisiti.md

 * [RustNN](https://github.com/jackm321/RustNN) - RustNN is a feedforward neural network library. **[Deprecated]**
 * [RusticSOM](https://github.com/avinashshenoy97/RusticSOM) - A Rust library for Self Organising Maps (SOM).
 * [candle](https://github.com/huggingface/candle) - Candle is a minimalist ML framework for Rust with a focus on performance (including GPU support) and ease of use.
-* [linfa](https://github.com/rust-ml/linfa) - `linfa` aims to provide a comprehensive toolkit to build Machine Learning applications with Rust
 * [delta](https://github.com/delta-rs/delta) - An open source machine learning framework in Rust Δ

 #### Deep Learning